wcgordon1/TustinRecruiting/src/content/jobs/tr-inside-sales-associate-medford-insi-oxv4pg.md

 ---
 position: Inside Sales Associate
 description: >-
-  **Location:** Medford, OR

-  **Schedule:** Second Shift (2:00 PM - 10:30 PM)
+  Location: Medford, OR Schedule: Second Shift (2:00 PM  10:30 PM) Industry:

-  **Industry:** Security Software (Cybersecurity Firms, Identity Management, Cloud Security)

-  ## Position Overview

-  Join our vibrant team in Medford as an Inside Sales Associate, where you will be integral to our mission of providing cutting-edge security software solutions.
-Our ideal candidate has 1-2 years of sales experience and is eager to dive into the dynamic world of cybersecur...
+  Security Software (Cybersecurity Firms, Identity Management, Cloud Security) Position Overview Join our vibrant team in Medford as an Inside Sales Associate, where you will be integral to our mission of providing cuttingedge security software solutions.
+Our ideal candidate has 12 years of sales experience and is eager to dive into the dynamic world of cybersecur...
 location: 'Medford, OR'
 team: Software
 schedule: 'Second Shift (2:00 PM - 10:30 PM)'